vippsas/vipps-psp-api/vipps-psp-api.md

 ## Cancelling pending transactions

-A user might go back to the PSP's checkout without logging in to the Vipps App, or aborting it in the Vipps App.
+A user might return to the PSP's checkout without logging in to the Vipps App, or they might abort the transaction in the Vipps App.
-Vipps's recommendation is that the PSP then cancels the transaction in their backend and return an error code.
+Vipps's recommendation is that the PSP then cancels the transaction in their backend and returns an error code.

 ```json
 | 85      | Response received too late            |